kasbench/globeco-pricing-service/cursor-log.md

 Added Flyway Gradle plugin: Updated build.gradle to apply the Flyway Gradle plugin and configured it to use the same datasource and migration locations as the application, enabling flywayClean and flywayMigrate tasks for migration management.

 Updated application.properties: Changed all flyway.* properties to spring.flyway.* so that Spring Boot will use them for automatic migration on startup.
 Removed the old flyway.* properties.

+Step 6 executed: Implemented the entity (Price), repository (PriceRepository), service interface (PriceService), and service implementation (PriceServiceImpl) for price according to the requirements in @requirements.md.

+Step 7 executed: Implemented unit tests for the Price entity, repository, service interface, and service implementation for price, using test containers as required in step 7 of @execution-plan.md.